 Students requiring academic accommodation based on religious, indigenous or spiritual observances should follow the procedures set out in the RISO policy.
-Students should submit their request to their Faculty Office normally within 10 working days of the beginning of term in which they anticipate a need for accommodation or to the Registrar's Office prior to their examinations.
+Students should submit their request to the SEAO normally within 10 working days of the beginning of term in which they anticipate a need for accommodation.
 Students should also contact their instructors as soon as possible to make alternative arrangements for classes, assignments, and tests.